Proxy-Phaethon/chaos/README.md

 **Make Chaos v1 work.**

-## Philosophy

-Chaos is based on a few principles:

-* Complexity should be distributed into small, understandable components.
-* Components should have clear purposes and interfaces.
-* Larger behaviour should emerge from composition.
-* Domain-specific capabilities should remain separate from the language core.
-* The computer should adapt to human thought rather than forcing humans to think in arbitrary syntax.

-Chaos is not intended to hide computation from the programmer.
-It is intended to provide a computational model that is easier to reason about directly.

 ## Why Chaos Exists

 Chaos started because I got tired of memorizing different syntax for every programming language I had to use.